-In the contemporary world, cultures are no longer isolated.
+In the contemporary world, societies and cultures are no longer isolated.
 They interact and influence each other.
-Increased mobility coupled in particular with migration flows have brought others very close to us.
-These "others" no longer live in some distant country, but right in our own town or neighborhood.
-These phenomena have gradually eroded and discredited the centrality of the European/Western paradigm.
+Increased mobility coupled in particular with innovative communications technology, market globalisation, migration flows have brought ‘others’ very close to ‘us’.
+We and the Others no longer live distant each other, but closer in a world ever more connected and complex.

-Keeping in mind the basic ambivalence of the risks/benefits potentially arising out of the cultural diversity, the problem still remains: how could we then cope with this challenge?
+Bearing in mind the basic ambivalence of the risks/benefits actually and potentially deriving from the ‘complexity in diversity’ of societies and cultures in today's global world the problem stands up: how could we cope with this challenge?

 In this context, CeAS is aware of the need for new methodological and conceptual approaches that imply:

-- to accept reality of things, without however being resigned to the idea of an amalgam of unresolved contradictions, but as a possibility of a mixed blend of cultural identities characterizing a condition of multiple affiliations.
+- to accept reality, without however being resigned to the idea of an amalgam of unresolved contradictions, but as a possibility of a mixed blend of cultural identities characterizing a condition of multiple affiliations.

 A Jean Monnet Centre of Excellence gathers the expertise and competences of high-level experts (including Jean Monnet Chairs and/or Jean Monnet Module coordinators) and aims at developing synergies between the various disciplines and resources in European studies, as well as at creating joint transnational activities and structural links with academic institutions in other countries.
 It also ensures openness to civil society.